hemantksingh/messup-learn/platform/Containers.md

+---
+title: "Containers"
+summary: "Why a container is a process with a restricted view, not a small virtual machine, and what namespaces, cgroups and layers each decide."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "Julia Evans, What even is a container; How Containers Work zine"
+  - "Docker documentation: storage drivers, bridge networking, pull policy, BuildKit and multi-stage builds"
+  - "Open Container Initiative, Image Format Specification and Runtime Specification"
+  - "Liz Rice, Container Security (O'Reilly, 2020)"
+  - "Kubernetes blog, Dockershim removed from Kubernetes 1.24"
+tags: [containers, docker, namespaces, cgroups, oci, container-images]
+---
 # Containers

 A container is not a small virtual machine.
 It is an ordinary [process](../computing/The%20Unix%20Model.md) (or process tree) on the host's kernel with a restricted view.
 No second kernel, no virtual hardware, no boot sequence: hence millisecond start-up and weaker isolation than a VM.